borteo/ng-weather/README.md

 gulp server
 ```

-At this poit your browser will open the localhost (port 9122) page.
+At this poit your browser will open the Web page (localhost -port 9122).

 ### Run tasks with gulp
 - Run `gulp watch` for live compiling SCSS and JS